dkvz/mailman3-scripts/README.md

 I'm changing it directly in the database for the mailing list given as the first argument.

-Disclaimer: this is quick and dirty stuff.
+Disclaimer: this is quick and dirty stuff - Requires a recent version of Node for using await without async in the script + ES modules

 ## Setting up the jobs
 - Copy config.example.mjs as config.mjs